Erik1007/Spock-Rock-Lizard-Scissors-Paper/README.md

 ![Screenshot of the Nav bar and Title](/assets/images/nav-bar-heading.webp)

 In the Navigation Bar, there are three links.
 The "Play the Game" link is an internal link which brings the user down to the "Game Area" of the page.
-The second link is an external link which allows the user to navigate to a "Big Bang Theory" fan page which details the rules of the game in words: (https://the-big-bang-theory.com/rock-paper-scissors-lizard-spock/#:~:text=As%20Sheldon%20explains%2C%20%22Scissors%20cuts,has%2C%20rock%20crushes%20scissors.%22) The thrid link is an internal link that brings the user to the bottom of the page where there are 5 external links to other gaming sites.
+The second link is an external link which allows the user to navigate to a "Big Bang Theory" fan page which details the rules of the game in words: [Big Bang Theory](https://the-big-bang-theory.com/rock-paper-scissors-lizard-spock/#:~:text=As%20Sheldon%20explains%2C%20%22Scissors%20cuts,has%2C%20rock%20crushes%20scissors.%22) The thrid link is an internal link that brings the user to the bottom of the page where there are 5 external links to other gaming sites.

 The Title of the Game is featured in the center of the page so that the user knows what game they are invited to play.